 OTTO FINN is an Asian American woman run business.
 Our products are made by a small team of creators in Pittsburgh, PA, who are always mindful of our resources.
 We believe in minimum waste, maximum comfort and authenticity.

 Embodying a clean, modern, and natural aesthetic, OTTO FINN carefully considers a range of high quality & sustainable materials such as organic cotton, recycled or upcycled cotton, and flax linen to provide products that prove timeless for our customers.
 Conscious of our impact on the planet, we strive to be environmentally responsible through our fabrics, our water based inks, and our packaging.

 OTTO FINN has achieved the requirements for the Bronze designation from the SWPA Sustainable Small Business Designation Program.

-Our founder, Rona’s background is bicultural.
-Growing up in Asia and NYC informed much of her openness to the cultural exchange of ideas.
+Our founder, Rona’s bicultural background and experience growing up in Taiwan and New York City developed her openness to the cultural exchange of ideas.
 Likewise, during her extensive experience working in a museum environment, and working with and visiting many art collections developed her style at OTTO FINN, which emphasizes textiles with stories and bold prints.
-The Japanese woodblock prints in the Asian Art department at The Metropolitan Museum of Art continue to serve as an inspiration since she worked with them.
+The Japanese woodblock prints and Indian paintings in the Asian Art department at The Metropolitan Museum of Art have served as a source of inspiration ever since she worked with them.

-All our designs are sewn in house, by the small but mighty team at Why Sews, or the workforce at East End Cooperative Ministries, a small factory in New Jersey, and screen printed in Pittsburgh.
+All our designs are sewn in house, by the small but mighty team at Why Sews, or the workforce at East End Cooperative Ministries.

-Subscribers get to shop first when our collections drop.
+As a subscriber you get to shop first when our collections drop.
 Added bonus, you get 10% off your first order.